 As a quick example, in the chart below you see two depreciation schedules on a $2MM property.

 The blue line uses a standard schedule of $72,720 each full year for 27.5 years.
 The green bars use the accelerated depreciation schedule with $348,813 in Year 1 expenses.
 In this case, you are looking at over $275,000 that can be used in the first year to offset other gains and put back in your pocket!
-Many of our investors seeking to reduce their tax liability view this as a major benefit.
+You will need to consult with a tax professional to understand your unique situation, but many of our investors view this as a major benefit.
 Keep in mind this is not a legal loophole, but an incentive to encourage investment and redevelopment of commercial real estate.

 So how does an everyday working professional take advantage of these benefits?